MareNostrum4 User's Guide

 Using X11 ↩

 In order to start remote X applications you need and X-Server running in your local machine.
-Here is a list of most common X-servers for windows:
+Here are two of the most common X-servers for Windows:

 - Cygwin/X: http://x.cygwin.com